keptn/keptn.github.io/content/docs/install/istio/index.md

 Istio can be installed in order to access the services that Keptn deploys.
 You can instead use and install the [Job Executor Service](../jes-install).

-If you are using Istio for this, that the `istio-ingressgateway` service must already be available in the `istio-system` namespace and a `public-gateway` need to be created as explained below.
-In addition, a ConfigMap must be edited that tells Keptn how the gateway is configured.

-Please follow the steps in sequential order:
+Please follow the steps in sequential order to implement Istio for your Keptn instance:

 1. Install Istio
-1. Create Istio gateway
+1. Create Istio `public-gateway`.
+   The `istio-ingressgateway` service must already be available in the `istio-system` namespace
-1. Create ConfigMap with ingress information
+1. Create ConfigMap with ingress information by populating the `ingressConfig` section of the `values.yaml` file

+The following sections give more details.

 ## Install Istio

-* If you have not installed Istio during the [Keptn installation](../access/#option-3-expose-keptn-via-an-ingress), please refer to the official [Installation Guides](https://istio.io/latest/docs/setup/install/) to install Istio on your cluster.
+* If you did not install Istio during the [Keptn installation](../access/#option-3-expose-keptn-via-an-ingress), please refer to the official [Installation Guides](https://istio.io/latest/docs/setup/install/) to install Istio on your cluster.

 ## Create Istio Gateway